h2gb/h2gb/generic-number/src/README.md

 To use, you typically want to:

 * Create a [`Context`]
-* Read a datatype using one of the readers
+* Read a datatype (Integer / Float / Character) using one of the readers
 * Render it using one of the renderers

-Here's a working example:
+Here's an example:

 ```rust
 use generic_number::*;